 People with a more grateful outlook on life tend to exhibit a heightened state of well being, according to a study published in the Journal of Personality and Social Psychology.
 Researchers concluded that "gratitude is linked with positive emotions including contentment, happiness and hope."
 At some point during the day, make a simple list of five or ten things that you are grateful for in your life.

 Try not to take things personally.
 Instead, develop the habit of looking at other people's actions as just the way they are and less of a personal statement about you.
 Keep in mind that you can't make another person change but you can change your own thoughts.

 Cultivate your spiritual side.
-This could mean checking out some meditation classes (often yoga studios are a good source), exploring the local religious centers in your neighborhood or asking a friend to recommend a good spiritual book.
+This could mean checking out some meditation classes (often yoga studios are a good source), exploring the local spiritual centres in your neighbourhood or asking a friend to recommend a good spiritual book.